 Despite their reliability, from time to time they may need repairing, and understanding how they work and the procedures around working with them is a vital part of preparing for the rare chance you may need to be part of a low voltage panel rescue.
 Managing a low voltage panel rescue, therefore, can present different dangers than those covered in other First Aid courses.
 This course can provide you with the skills to help manage specific, as well as general, casualty situations.
-Real First Aid course participants also develop workplace practices that minimise risk and enhance safety, as well as being trained up with techniques to rapidly respond and manage emergency situations.
+Real Response course participants also develop workplace practices that minimise risk and enhance safety, as well as being trained up with techniques to rapidly respond and manage emergency situations.
 Every organisation or business, including schools, that have some level of distribution and supply of electricity, can benefit from having first aiders on site that are trained with low voltage panel rescue procedures.

 Does this course comply as a national Competency Standard Unit?

 UETTDRRF06B is a Competency Standard Unit that encompasses responsibilities for health, safety and risk management processes at all operative levels, and adherence to safety practices as part of the normal way of doing work.
 Electrical Supply Industry (ESI) workers are required to maintain currency in this unit to be authorised or approved to work on ESI networks.
 Across most States and Territories there is a general requirement of this qualification for those who undertake or help undertake electrical work.
 You can be required to undertake the course every six or 12 months.